drothlis/clang-ctags/README.rst

     converts all header search paths to absolute paths if the source filename (as specified on the compiler command line) is an absolute path.

+--suppress-qualifier-tags
+    Write a single tag per C++ definition, instead of separate tags for each level of namespace/class qualifiers.
+For example, given a source file containing ``namespace ns { class cls { int member; }; }`` clang-ctags will generate 4 separate tags: `::ns::cls::member`, `ns::cls::member`,
+    `cls::member`, and `member`.
+When this option is given, only the first of those tags will be generated.

 COMPILATION COMMAND LINE
 ========================